 I’ve been utilizing travel credit cards to earn free travel for my family since 2015.
 I try to keep this hobby as simple as possible, as it can get complicated fast and math is not my favorite subject 🙂

 Be sure to check out my credit card strategy, but I am often asked which cards I hold.
-Here are the seven travel credit cards that are currently in my wallet.
+Here are the 6 travel credit cards that are currently in my wallet.

-Note: To apply for the credit cards and to help support Go to Travel Gal at NO COST to you, please start at Travel Credit Cards on the main menu above.
+Note: To apply for the credit cards and to help support Go to Travel Gal at NO COST to you, please start at Travel Credit Cards on the main menu above (shown in the image below).
 This allows me to earn a commission so that I may continue to bring you all the latest information, tips, ebooks and more on how to travel nearly free — at no cost.
 I sincerely appreciate you taking this step!

 1. Southwest Chase Rapid Rewards Business Premier

 This was the first travel credit card for which I applied and was approved, and it started my journey toward earning my first Southwest Companion Pass, so one of my family members could always fly free with me.

 Learn how to easily earn your Southwest Companion Pass by downloading my free guide below:

 Download Your FREE Guide & Start Flying FREE on Southwest!